 Total Cost - Under the Governor's budget proposal the total additional spending in FY24 is \$276.4 million, which is the continued phase-in of the Fair School Funding Plan and the inclusion of the School Resource Officer (SRO) funding.
-The cost of updating the base cost inputs, without SRO funding, including phase-in, is \$786.9, which includes traditional school districts, community schools and STEM, joint vocational school districts and educational service centers.
-Most of which is attributable to the inputs increase.
+The cost of updating the base cost inputs, without SRO funding, including phase-in, is \$652 million.
+The breakout is \$159.1 million for the continued phase-in and \$492.9 million for the inputs.
+The SRO is expected to cost \$117.1 million in FY24.
+Keep in mind both increases are compared to FY23 before the changes in DPIA and non-traditional transportation that were made last December by the Legislature.
+The cost in FY25 above the Governor's proposal with no change in the inputs is \$102 million.